I want to highlight one of the comments on the piece, which read in part:

 Folks are complaining about the quality of our government, I understand there's something to be complaining about.
 I'm in Washington.
 I see what's going on.
 I see those powers and principales have snuck back in there, that they're writing the energy bills and the drug laws.
 We understand that, but I'll tell you what.
 I also know that, if cousin Pookie would vote, get off the couch and register some folks and go to the polls, we might have a different kind of politics.Coates wrote:

 But Cousin Pookie did vote -- at historic levels, no less.
 And Cousin Pookie's preferred candidate has taken that vote and continued about the business of busting all the other Pookies out there for things the candidate did in his youth.
 And those busts are happening at rates well beyond Pookie's other American neighbors.
 There is no reason to think this will change any time soon.
 That saddens me.Obama used the "Cousin Pookie" trope several years before 2012, when black voters did come out in record numbers, so perhaps someone who wanted to could quibble with Coates on that point.
 But I don't think that's important.
 More important is what he goes on to say, that Obama's Presidency has underscored the useless of voting as a means of producing social change.
 What did Cousin Pookie get for getting off the couch and voting?
-Contempt for the man he voted for, who climbed to power on his back.
+Contempt from the man he voted for, who climbed to power on his back.
 As an African-American icon, Obama is much more like Clarence Thomas than, say, Thurgood Marshall.